Understanding The Spam Control Act

 The Spam Control Act defines 'commercial electronic message' in very similar, if not the same, terms as a 'specified message' under the PDPA - the difference is that:

-1. the Spam Control Act is about sending unsolicited commercial electronic messages in bulk to email addresses and to mobile telephone numbers (that is, for example, SMS messages)
+1. The Spam Control Act is about sending commercial electronic unsolicited messages in bulk to email addresses and to mobile telephone numbers (that is, for example, SMS messages), regardless of what is included in the actual content

-An 'electronic message' is 'a message sent to an electronic address' and 'electronic address' means 'an electronic mail address or a mobile telephone number to which an electronic message can be sent.'
+In line with the Spam Control Act, an 'electronic message' is 'a message sent to an electronic address', while an 'electronic address' means 'an electronic mail address or a mobile telephone number to which an electronic message can be sent.'

 The problem with the Spam Control Act

 It is seldom the case that taking Court action would be worthwhile.
-Indeed, a search of Singapore's legal records yields only one hit on 'Spam Control Act'...and it's an enforcement action by the Personal Data Protection Commission.
+Indeed, a search of Singapore's legal records yields only one hit on the 'Spam Control Act', and it's an enforcement action by the Personal Data Protection Commission.

 Instant messaging services